Vonage/vivid-3/libs/components/src/lib/side-drawer/README.md

 ### Base

-Select `base` part to access the component's internal *aside* element.
+Select `base` part to access the component's internal *base* element (which represents the actual side-drawer).

 ```html preview full
 <style>